protocol/web3-dev-team/proposals/17-educate-ipfs-filecoin-intersection.md

 ## Purpose &amp; impact
 #### Background &amp; intent

 As we become a W3DT team, we're looking for ways to encourage people--especially exisiting IPFS users--to adopt Filecoin as a piece of our larger stack.
-However, there's no information published about how to use Filecoin with IPFS, and very few materials describing Filecoin and IPFS in relation to each other to answer questions like:
+However, there's no information (that I'm aware of) published about how to use Filecoin with existing IPFS nodes, and very few materials describing Filecoin and IPFS in relation to each other to answer questions like:
 - If Filecoin incentivizes IPFS, does that mean I pay people to store my files on the existing IPFS network?
 - If I already have a file on IPFS and I want to pay someone to store it to Filecoin, can I just reference its CID, or do I have to somehow upload or send it to them?
 - How do I add a file from the IPFS network to Filecoin?
 (Can I reference a CID?
 Are the chunking requirements the same?)